umdfiresa2024/research-go-green/README.md

 acquire electric vehicles.
 When one applies for a rebate after purchasing an EV charging station, one can receive some money back.
+This helps promote cleaner transportation options and makes charging stations more affordable and convenient.
+It can cost anywhere from $1,500 to $5,00 depending on the company to install a residential EV charging station.
+Due to that factor, energy companies have created EV charging station rebate programs to help incentivize people to buy EVs.

-This helps promote cleaner transportation options and makes charging stations more affordable and convenient.This study will build on existing findings and delve deeper into the impact of utility companies’ charging station rebates on electric vehicle adoption.
+This study will build on existing findings and delve deeper into the impact of utility companies’ charging station rebates on electric vehicle adoption.
 Despite there being some research done on similar topics, there are noticeable gaps.
 Certain